Review Procedures

 5. Final Decisions/Appeals

-After a rigorous review of the self-study document, team report and data provided by the institution or program, accrediting decisions can take several forms, from granting accreditation to revoking accreditation.
-If accreditation is granted, an institution or program will be assigned to the accrediting organization's standard review cycle, whatever that may be.
-An appeal is available to institutions or programs that are not deemed to have fully met accreditation standards.
+After a rigorous review of the self- study document, team report and data provided by the institution or program, accrediting decisions can take several forms, from granting accreditation to revoking accreditation.
+If accreditation is granted, an institution or program will be assigned to the accrediting organization’s standard review cycle, whatever that may be.
+An appeal is available to institutions or programs that are deemed not to have fully met accreditation standards.

 6. Monitoring